-If a member of the public would like to observe the meeting in person or to speak on an agenda item, please email your request to committee.services@broadland.gov.uk, no later than 5.00pm Friday 28 January 2022.
-Please see further guidance on the options for public speaking at page 2 of this agenda.
+If a member of the public would like to observe the meeting, or speak on an agenda item, please email your request to committee.snc@southnorfolkandbroadland.gov.uk, no later than 5.00pm on Monday 14 February 2022.
+Please note that due to the current rules on social distancing, places will be limited.
+Please see further guidance on attending meetings at page 2 of this agenda